-SELECTED JOURNAL ARTICLES AND CHAPTERS (click on links)
+SELECTED JOURNAL ARTICLES AND CHAPTERS available before 2019 (click on link to download)

 In Press